-What Are Auto Accident Pre-Settlement Loans?
+What Are Auto Accident Pre-Settlement Funding Loans?

-The term “pre-settlement loan” is somewhat misleading because this type of funding is not technically a loan.
+The term “pre-settlement loan” can be misleading because this type of funding is not a typical loan.
 If you lose your case and do not receive compensation, you do not have to repay the money.
 However, regulations that apply to standard loans rarely apply to pre-settlement loans and their interest rates are generally high.

-Because there’s no guarantee a funder will recoup its money, companies are more likely to offer a cash advance when a case has a high chance of success.
+Because there’s no guarantee a funder will get its money back, companies are more likely to offer a pre-settlement loan when a case has a high chance of success.
 So, you may have a hard time securing pre-settlement funding if your case isn’t weighted in your favor.

 How Do Pre-Settlement Loans Help?

 Pre-settlement loans help with expenses following an auto accident.
 They allow you to sustain a healthy standard of living while you recover from your injuries and wait for your settlement payout.
 Whether you need to pay for rent or groceries, applying for pre-settlement funding can help alleviate your financial burden.